Chobbes/Hipster/docs/design.md

 this would mean that the result of `(+)` could be an immediate value.
 This could be bad.

 ## Branch Issues
 Branch instructions in Hipster may have to be translated to a branch followed by an unconditional jump.
 This lets us stick things into Hoopl much easier.

+Probably just want to convert to relative branches and such when compiling.
+BLANK_LABEL can be converted into relative branch targets?